FREE SHIPPING ABOVE $100 (In Canada Only). Let's support the UKRAINE Families. Click here for Donation of $2

 Chemical Name: Polychlorinated copper (II) phthalocyanine

 Properties: Phthalo Green is a transparent, cool, bright, high intensity colour used in oil and acrylics.
 It comes from a Phthalocyanine Blue pigment where most of the hydrogen atoms have been replaced with chlorine, forming highly stable molecules.
-It has similar pigment properties and permanence to Phthalo Blue.
+It has pigment properties and permanence similar to Phthalo Blue.
 It is slow drying and an excellent base colour for mixing a range of bright greens.
-Phthalo Green is considered a very good alternative to Viridian because it is intense and mixes well and can be used to emphasize mineral colours in various tints.
-However, its tinting strength is very high, so it can overpower other colours.
+Phthalo Green is considered a very good alternative to Viridian because it is intense, mixes well, and can be used to emphasize mineral colours in various tints.
+However, its tinting strength is very high so that it can overpower other colours.
 This pigment most closely resembles the discontinued and toxic Verdigris.

 Permanence: Phthalo Greens are completely lightfast and resistant to alkali, acids, solvents, heat, and ultraviolet radiation.
-They are currently used in inks, coatings, and many plastics due to their stability and are considered a standard pigment in printing ink and the packaging industry.
+Due to their stability, they are currently used in inks, coatings, and many plastics and are considered a standard pigment in printing ink and the packaging industry.

 Toxicity: Phthalo Green has no significant hazards, but it contained PCBs (polychlorinated biphenyls) until 1982.